Spring 2022

 The schedule below describes the order in which we will cover material.
 Not every topic fits nicely into the time set aside for a lecture, so be prepared for us to start some topics a lecture early, and for others to take longer than the syllabus suggests.
 Snow days may also disrupt things, so don’t be surprised if the topic listing changes slightly.
 Should changes to the schedule be necessary I will send everyone in the class an announcement via HuskyCT.

-My advice is to (a) look the notes over before watching the video, (b) make supplemental notes while watching, and then (c) come to class with questions about anything you do not understand (you can also post questions in the discussion board for the class).
+Lecture material has been pre-recorded and will be posted in HuskyCT.
+For each lecture there will be multiple short videos, to break the information down into sections.
+Each lecture also has a set of notes summarizing the material (linked to the topic titles in the syllabus below).
+My expectation is that you will have watched all videos before coming to class, and my advice is that you should (a) look the notes over before watching the video, (b) make supplemental notes while watching, and (c) come to class with questions about anything you do not understand (you can also post questions in the discussion board for the class).
+In class, I will review the most difficult information and we will conduct exercises to help you develop the skills that will be needed to do well on the final.
+Some of these exercises will be graded.
 In exams, you will be expected to know about all the things covered in the videos, not just the summary information in the web notes.
-If you choose to rely only on the web notes it will likely affect your grade.
+If you choose to rely only on the web notes or to skip class it will likely reduce your grade.

 The symbol ** in the “Reading” column means that there is important reading from the primary literature that we will discuss in class (if there is no ** then the reading is still important, but will not be the subject of graded activities).
-Reading these papers is important as there will be short, graded, writing assignments for each one.
+Reading these papers is important as there will be graded, writing assignments for each one.
 I will also pick people in class to answer questions about them.
 We will post the papers on the HuskyCT site.

-Weekly homework will be assigned on Wednesdays, with each assignment posted on HuskyCT.
+Weekly homework will be assigned on Thursdays, with each assignment posted on HuskyCT.
 Your responses should be submitted via HuskyCT and are due by 8 pm on the Sunday after the homework was assigned (see homework column in the table below).
 Answers will be posted on HuskyCT.

 Because conservation biology is a fast-moving field, with the latest research constantly changing, my course notes are updated regularly.
 Links to the documents in the syllabus below will take you to the most recent version, but do not be surprised if they are updated a day or so before the relevant lecture.